SpaceVim/SpaceVim/docs/development.md

 ## Contributing code

-Code contributions are welcome.
+Code and documentation contributions of any kind are welcome.
 Please read the following sections carefully.
-In any case, feel free to join us on the [gitter chat](https://gitter.im/SpaceVim/SpaceVim) to ask questions about contributing!
+In any case, feel free to [chat with us](../community/#chat) to ask questions about contributing!

 ### License